Observability Robustness under Sensor Failures: a Computational Perspective: INTRODUCTION

-It is found in \cite{chong2015observability,fawzi2014secure} that, {\emph{unique state reconstruction of system (\ref{ss}) under $s\in {\mathbb N}$ attacks (i.e., the maximum number of nonzero entries in $e(t)$ over all $t$) is possible, if and only system (\ref{ss}) remains observable after the removal of arbitrary sets of $2s$ sensors. }} Such condition is called \emph{$2s$-sparse observability} in \cite{shoukry2015event}, and has been extended to nonlinear systems and the distributed secure state estimation scenarios \cite{kim2018detection,mitra2019byzantine, an2019distributed}.
-For a given system and $s\in \mathbb N$, verifying the aforementioned condition seems combinatorial in nature.
-To the best of our knowledge, however, no literature has systematically discussed its computational complexity or provided the associated (approximation) algorithms.
-This motivates our present work on observability robustness under sensor failures.
+More precisely, we will consider the following problem: {\emph{given an LTI system, determine the minimum number of sensors whose removal { can make the resulting system unobservable.}}} We call this problem the {\emph{minimal sensor removal observability problem (minSRO)}}.
+Here, sensor removal could also result from denial-of-service attacks on a specific set of sensors \cite{wood2002denial}, which means that the attacked sensors cannot output any system information.

-More precisely, we will consider the following problem: {\emph{given an LTI system, determine the minimal number of sensors whose removal makes the resulting system unobservable.}} We will call this problem {\emph{minimum sensor removal observability problem (minSRO)}}.
-Here, sensor removal could also be regarded as the result of denial-of-service attacks on a specific set of sensors \cite{wood2002denial}, which means that the attacked sensors cannot output any system information.
+{ In addition to sensor removals, we will also briefly consider another type of sensor failures, that is, a subset of state variables are prevented from being directly measured by the existing sensors (in other words, these state variables are `blocked' from the existing sensors).
+Such a scenario may happen, for example, when an agent in a multi-agent system (or in a cooperative localization/tracking task) moves into a region where it loses all communications with the existing sensors \cite{ChenKalman2019,pal2010localization}.
+And the dual scenario is that, in a leader-follower system, a follower loses all its direct connections with the leaders.
+To measure observability robustness in such scenarios, we will consider the problem of {\emph{determining the minimum number of state variables that need to be blocked from the existing sensors to make the resulting system unobservable}}, which is referred to as the {\emph{minimal state variable blocking observability problem (minSBO)}}.}